 Children do not have to be registered in any other BGCGH program or activity to register for CSAP in-service day camps!
-Children must be 5 years of age by December 31st, 2018 and enrolled in grade Primary.
+Children must be 5 years of age by December 31st in the current term and enrolled in grade Primary.
 The Club does not offer services to children enrolled in Pre-Primary Programs.

 Youth Program Details